What is an Obutsudan?

 Buddhist shrines of some form or another are pretty universal across many cultures.
 They also come in many shapes or sizes.
 For example, if you go to a Thai restaurant, you’ll see often see a small, elevated alcove with a small statue of the Buddha there for example.
 The Buddha is often revered as a special guest or venerable teacher in such altars.
 For a Buddhist, maintaining an altar has many benefits towards one’s Buddhist practice (more on this in a future post), and it’s also a kind of sacred space too.
 In the case of Japanese culture, depending on the particular sect, relatives who passed away might have a photo enshrined below the Buddha of course, or funerary tablets (ihai, 位牌) which are based on Chinese funerary traditions.
 Offerings are also made during Obon Season as well.

 It’s not a sacred icon in quite the same way as the Holy Host or the Torah, but it is a sacred space within Buddhist tradition, it’s very personal, and very specific to one’s sect or tradition.
+If you think of a Buddhist altar as a mirror for oneself and one’s practice, then regardless of what it looks like, the care you put into it is what matters.

 For my part, I inherited a small o-butsudan from a Japanese-American family in my old temple community whose grandmother passed away.
 They did not need the obutsudan, and it fit nicely in a cubby in my bookshelf, so we adopted it, and installed it in there.
 I was surprised to learn later that the grandmother had been in the internment camps during WWII.